kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 ## How do I write specifications?

-The software under test is an implementation of the heroes tutorial of the angular framework (see here).
+The software under test that is used for this example is an implementation of the heroes tutorial of the angular framework (see [here](https://angular.io/tutorial)).

 ![screencast: create hero](/images/tutorial/tutorial.heroes.create.app.gif "screencast: create hero"){:align="right"}